K-Veschgini/jsonjet/docs/jet/statements/delete-flow.md

 ## Description

-The `delete flow` statement stops a running flow and removes it from the system.
-This operation stops the flow immediately and is irreversible.
+This statement immediately stops a running flow and removes it from the system.
+The termination interrupts any in-flight processing and cannot be reversed.

 ## Parameters